freeCodeCamp/freeCodeCamp/guide/english/certifications/javascript-algorithms-and-data-structures/intermediate-algorithm-scripting/everything-be-true/index.md

 > _try to solve the problem now_

-You could use loops or callbacks functions, there are multiple ways to solve this problem.
+You could use loops or callback functions, there are multiple ways to solve this problem.

 ## Spoiler Alert!